March 31, 2025

 Ha Ramarothole Solar PV Park Officially Launches in Lesotho: A Milestone in Renewable Energy

 Lesotho’s 30 MW Ha Ramarothole Solar PV Park has officially launched, marking a significant milestone in the country’s renewable energy efforts.
-The project, developed by Masdar and the Lesotho Electricity Company under the International Finance Corporation’s (IFC) Scaling Solar program, is the nation’s first utility-scale solar power plant.
-This represents a leap forward in Lesotho’s commitment to renewable energy and sets a precedent for future projects in the region.
+The Ramarothole solar project, developed by Masdar and the Lesotho Electricity Company under the International Finance Corporation’s (IFC) Scaling Solar program, is the nation’s first utility-scale solar power plant.
+This represents a leap forward in Lesotho’s commitment to clean energy and sets a precedent for future projects in the region.

 For more updates on solar energy developments in Lesotho, visit the Lesotho Solar News Archives.